knative/serving/docs/roadmap/scaling-2019.md

 ### Autoscaling Availabilty

 Because Knative scales to zero, the autoscaling system is in the critical-path for serving requests.
 If the Autoscaler or Activator isn't available when an idle Revision receives a request, that request will not be served.
 The Activator is stateless and can be easily scaled horizontally.
-Any Activator can proxy any request for any Revision.
-But the Autoscaler process is stateful.
+Any Activator Pod can proxy any request for any Revision.
+But the Autoscaler Pod is stateful.
 It maintains request statistics over a window of time.

 We need a way for autoscaling to have higher availability than that of a single Pod.
 When an Autoscaler Pod fails, another one should take over, quickly.
 And the new Autoscaler Pod should make equivalent scaling decisions.